Why Addiction Relapses Happen

 • Taking care of yourself and your family by joining a family support group.

-If your loved one does start using again, you should understand that treatment is not a cure, and people who were substance abusers in the past are at risk for a relapse.
+If your loved one does start using again, you should understand that treatment is not a cure and people who were substance abusers in the past are at risk for a relapse.
 Relapse is a common (though not universal) part of the recovery process.
-Keep in mind that your friend or family member has successfully quit substance abuse in the past and has learned some of the skills he or she needs to recover.
+Keep in mind that your friend or family member has successfully quit substance abuse in the past and has learned some of the skills they need to recover.
 Your loved one should start treatment again right away, thought a different treatment approach may be needed.

 More On